Best Graphic Design Tools for Freelancers 2026: 8 Picks Tested & Ranked

 Placeit

-Placeit solves a very real freelancer problem: making your work look polished in context.
-Mockups — a logo on a t-shirt, a website on a laptop, packaging on a shelf — are something clients absolutely want, and they take forever in Photoshop.
-Placeit has over 90,000 of them, and they render in seconds.
-I've used it to build pitch decks and brand presentations that genuinely impressed clients without spending hours doing Photoshop smart object work.
+Placeit fills a very specific but very real freelancer need: making your work look polished and professional in context.
+Mockups — showing a logo on a t-shirt, a website on a laptop, packaging on a shelf — are something clients absolutely love, and they take forever to produce manually in Photoshop.
+Placeit has over 90,000 of them, and they render in literal seconds.
+I've used it to build pitch decks and brand presentation assets that genuinely wowed clients without spending hours in Photoshop doing smart object gymnastics.

 Key Features: